Lovor01/interpolateCSS/README.md

   **element**: source element, it can also be special keyword ''self'', which means the same element from above definition
   **property**: source property
   }
+  If not specified, default is *width* property of *window*.
 **extrapolateMin**: extrapolate property above greatest breakpoint
 **extrapolateMax**: extrapolate property below smallest breakpoint

 ## Is it performant?
-Yes, library is small and it uses window.requestAnimationFrame and observers to achieve speed.
+Yes, library is small and it uses *resize* event together with window.requestAnimationFrame and observers to achieve speed.
 Some necessary calculations are done once when initializing library and saved in memory for optimal performance